-The planning proposal seeks to amend Schedule 1 of BLEP14 to permit a Community Title development comprising up to 15 neighbourhood lots and one residue lot for association property on the subject land.
+The planning proposal seeks to amend Schedule 1 of BLEP14 to permit a Community Title development comprising up to 15 neighbourhood lots/dwellings, and one lot for association property that includes the Yankee Creek waterway and suitable riparian buffers.
 The association lot will include the main waterway on the site.
 No more than one dwelling will be erected on each neighbourhood lot.
-The subject land will be identified on the relevant map to BLEP14 (Additional Permitted Uses Map) (Figure 7).
+The subject land will be identified on the relevant map to BLEP14 (Additional Permitted Uses) Multiple Occupancy and Community Title Map to BLEP14 along with a numerical label specifying the maximum number of neighbourhood lots (within the meaning of the Community Land Development Act 1989) permitted for subdivision (Figure 7).